[ Update: Added in more questions and answers! New stuff is marked with a * ]

 Meddler Q&A Roundup

 Earlier today, Meddler hosted a Q&A over on the recently updated community beta!
-He took a few hours to answer any questions summoners had on champions that he has designed or worked on as well as general questions on design and conception!
+He took a few hours to answer any questions summoners had on champions that he has designed or worked on as well as general questions on design and conception!"Hey all,

 Lead champion designer Andrei van Roon here.
 I've meddled in the origins of more than a half-dozen champs, having designed Ziggs as well as Syndra, Lissandra, and Varus.
 All the while I've also contributed to a number of other designs including most of our recent champions.